mnot/compression-test/compressor/bohe4/README.md

 ratio varies for each bucket based on what goes into it.

-It's not foolproof, obviously.. would just need to run the guess scenario a sufficient number of times and determine the guess that has the lowest average compression.. precisely how many times depends on the length of the secret and how randomized it is.
+It's not foolproof, obviously.. an attacker would just need to run the guess scenario a sufficient number of times and determine the guess that has the lowest average compression.. precisely how many times depends on the length of the secret and how randomized it is.

 Within the SPDY frame, we cannot hide the length